17 Safe Pregnancy Exercises And Workouts For Women

 Frequently Asked Questions

-1. Does pregnancy change how my body would respond to exercise?
+1. Does pregnancy change how my body responds to exercise?

 Pregnancy causes many changes in the way your body responds to exercise.
 For example, you may lose your balance often.
 Your expanding belly may put more pressure on your diaphragm, resulting in frequent shortness of breath.
 You may get tired faster since you may have reduced energy levels.
 Also, your heart may have to work harder and beat faster to provide the fetus with sufficient oxygen (6).